Canal Boat Trips on the Regents Canal / Canal Museum on the Regents Canal / Museums on the Regents Canal

 The London Canal Museum

-Discover the fascinating history, heritage, and stories of London's canals at the London Canal Museum.
-Located in the vibrant King's Cross area.
+Located in the vibrant King's Cross area, The London Canal Museum is housed in a building that was built in the 1860s as an ice warehouse adjoining Battlebridge basin on the Regent's Canal.
 This unique Museum delves into the rich past of the city's inland waterways, from the Regent's Canal to those who lived and worked on them.

 The London Canal Museum